digitc1/aadconsolidation/readme.md

 ![This is a alt text.](/images/download3.png "Picture showing how to download files.")

 ### Target account
-In the source account, open a new shell session and ensure the Azure Shell is using PowerShell.
+In the target account, open a new shell session and ensure the Azure Shell is using PowerShell.

 ![This is a alt text.](/images/open-cli.png "Picture showing how to open Azure Shell.")